 Those assigned to direct responsibility for overseeing the company's accounting.
-Union Plastic Public Company Limited is the Accounting Manager who currently appoints Ms. Angkhana Soree as supervisor of accounting, which has been in this position since January 1, 2020, as a qualified bookkeeper and the conditions of being a bookkeeper in accordance with the criteria in the Announcement of the Department of Business Development.
+Union Plastic Public Company Limited is the account manager who currently appoints Ms. Angkana Sorec as supervisor of accounting, which has been in this position since January 1, 2020, as a qualified bookkeeper and the conditions of being a bookkeeper in accordance with the criteria in the Announcement of the Department of Business Development.
 More details are shown in the executive history details in attachment 1.